megshep/Longitudinal_VBM/README.md

 1. For the serial longitudinal registration, I submitted the serial_reg_csf.m script and the submit_serial.sh
 2. For the segmentation, I submitted segment.m and segment_avg.sh
+3. For geodesic shooting (create new templates), I submitted shoot.m and submit_shoot.sh